 Usually, this is achieved through an internal membrane like those from Gore-Tex and eVent.

-The worst enemy of your wet weather gear is your washing machine.
-Detergents strip off waterproof coatings, and conditioners will clog the pores and fibres that help fabric wick and breath.
-Still, it’s important to keep waterproof fabrics clean because dirt and oil can clog membranes and degrade DWR treatments.
+The worst enemy of your wet-weather gear is your washing machine.
+Detergents strip off waterproof coatings and conditioners clog the pores and fibres that help fabric wick and breath.
+Still, it’s important to keep waterproof fabrics clean because dirt and oil can clog membranes and degrade DWR treatments, too.
 Always read washing instructions.

-Finally, if the DWR treatment can’t be saved you’re going to want to re-treat, and there are quite a few spray-on and wash-in products available from brands such as Granger’s and Nikwax.
-We’re beginning to sound like a broken record here, but, again, always follow manufacturer’s instructions.
+Finally, if the DWR treatment can’t be saved you can re-treat it — there are quite a few spray-on and wash-in products available from brands such as Granger’s and Nikwax.
+Again, follow the manufacturer’s instructions.

-Pockets, hoods and zipped vents might seem a good idea on a hanger, but not if they make a jacket too bulky to shove in your back pocket when you’re not wearing it.
-Extra features will all add to the cost too.
+Pockets, hoods and zippered vents might seem like a good idea on a hanger, but not if they make a jacket too bulky to shove in your back pocket.
+Remember, extra features all add to the cost too.